harryfyjiswalker/GEOL0069_Week4/README.md

 ### 3.2 Gaussian Mixture Models (GMM)

-Two-component GMM is selected over K-means for clustering here given its previous success in this task (Dettmering et al, 2018), with random state set to zero to allow for reproducibility.[5]
-The model is fitted to the cleaned waveforms and the predicted ratio of leads to sea-ice checked for physical plausibility, with significantly more sea ice expected.[3]
+Two-component GMM is selected over K-means for clustering here, to provide robustness to potentially non-spherical clusters (Liu et al., 2025), with random state set to zero to allow for reproducibility.[7]
+The model is fitted to the cleaned waveforms and the predicted ratio of leads to sea-ice checked for physical plausibility, with significantly more sea ice expected.[5]

 **Cluster counts from GMM:**